BNour129/GetStarted_LP/README.md

 Stylesheets are processed with Tailwind CSS and `autoprefixer` via PostCSS so you get consistent, vendor-prefixed CSS in all modern browsers.

+This project uses the **App Router** (the `app` directory) instead of the older `pages` folder.
+Ensure you don't have a `pages` directory in the project, otherwise Next.js will throw a conflict during build.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: